 Have you ever heard of "predatory drift?"
 No?
 Well you are not alone.
-Predatory drift is where dogs show predatory behavior against other dogs.
+Predatory drift is where dogs exhibit predatory behavior against other dogs.
 Usually big dogs against small dogs.
-But usually the majority of dogs do not display predatory drift behavior toward other dogs.
-But under the right circumstances, this behavior could be sparked in dogs who have never shown signs of it before.
+But usually the vast majority of dogs do not display predatory drift behavior toward other dogs.
+But under the right circumstances, this behavior can be sparked in dogs who have never shown signs of it before.

 During playtime at a dog park certain prey-like behavior from another dog can cause this play to morph into predatory behavior.
 This is what pet parents mean when they talk about predatory drift.
 This occurs most often at the dog park when two dogs of distinctly different sizes are interacting, or when two or more dogs gang up on a single dog.

 Even though the risk of predatory drift at the dog park is rare you should always be cautious and supervise your dog's interaction with larger dogs very carefully.

 Dog Play Can Turn Dangerous

 You might not think of the domestic dog, who shares our living spaces and affection, as a predator, you have to remember that they are descendants of the wolf and this predatory instinct is very deep inside of them.
 This is the same instinct that wolves used when they hunted for their meals.

 For the domestic dog the predatory drift behavior usually appears through play.
 Some dogs still have a high instinct to hunt and sometimes chase, kill, and eat small animals around their neighborhoods.
 Sometimes the small animal is a dog that is much smaller than it is.